Five Points, Alabama

 Five Points is a town in Chambers County, Alabama, United States.
 At the 2020 census, the population was 114.

 History

 In 1885, Five Points was named because of the five roads converging at a single point.
 Before this, the post office was known as "Lystra".
-The town was incorporated in 1915, making it Chambers County's oldest incorporated town.
+The town was incorporated in 1916, according to documents filed with the Probate Judge, making it Chambers County's oldest incorporated town.
 The Baptist Church was the first to take the name of "Five Points" on its building in 1929.

 Five Points holds the distinction of being the first town of its size to receive electricity from Alabama Power in 1925.
 In order to receive power, citizens were required to erect their own poles from Stroud to White Plains.